 Toxic chemicals and other harmful substances could be hiding all over your house.
 Here’s how to protect yourself and your family.

 The dust in hard-to-reach corners or settled atop your furniture can do more than cause a sneezing fit, it can actually be toxic.
-Researchers from George Washington University analyzed dust samples data from across America and found 45 potentially toxic chemicals hiding within, 10 of which turned up in 90 percent of the samples.
+Researchers from George Washington University analyzed dust samples data from across America and found 45 potentially toxic chemicals hiding within, ten of which turned up in 90 percent of the samples.
 One repeat offender was TDCIPP, a flame retardant frequently found in furniture and other household items that is thought to cause cancer; phthalates, often found in toys and vinyl flooring, as well as phenols, typically used in cleaning products, were also found in high amounts.
 Minimize dust by vacuuming frequently (use the proper attachments to reach into corners and under furniture) and regularly wiping down surfaces.
-Use these tips to get rid of tricky dust.
+Check out these other 15 hidden home dangers you should never ignore.

 If you’re obsessed with keeping your house smelling fresh, you could be affecting your health.
-Scented candles, oil diffusors, plugin fresheners, and scented sprays may contain phthalates, chemicals that may disrupt the endocrine system by interfering with hormones.
+Scented candles, oil diffusers, plugin fresheners, and scented sprays may contain phthalates, chemicals that may disrupt the endocrine system by interfering with hormones.
 “Phthalates can act as a synthetic hormone inside the body.
 When we have synthetic chemicals that interfere with natural processes, we start worrying about health issues,” says Lara Adler, an environmental toxins expert and certified holistic health coach in Portland, Oregon.
 Safely freshen your home by using natural essential oils, buying flowers, or simply opening the windows.
-Consider making these natural stovetop potpourris that make your house smell like fall.
+Just watch out for these signs your backyard is secretly toxic.

 Bleach will leave your bathroom tiles sparkling clean, but if mold is an issue bleach could actually make it worse.
 “Bleach gets rid of mold in tile grout, but it’s very caustic and grout is permeable, so it actually eats away at grout over time and makes tiny holes for more mold to grow,” says Adler.
-Try using a solution of hydrogen peroxide and water to combat mold spores, be sure your bathroom has proper ventilation to cut back on humidity mold thrives in, and use a squeegee to wipe down the shower walls to get rid of excess water after bathing.
-Be sure not to make these other bathroom cleaning mistakes.
+Try using a solution of hydrogen peroxide and water to combat mold spores, be sure your bathroom has proper ventilation to cut back on the humidity mold thrives in, and use a squeegee to wipe down the shower walls to get rid of excess water after bathing.

 Wall-to-wall carpeting can be a big problem if you don’t take care of it.
 “It becomes a sink for all kinds of contaminants,” says Adler.
 Dust and pet dander can settle into the cushioning and cause allergic reactions.
 And if you don’t remove your shoes before walking through the house, you can track contaminants from the outdoors all over your carpet, like dirt, pesticides, heavy metals, you name it.
 “Then your kids or pets crawl on the floor and get it all over themselves,” she says.
 Regularly vacuum and wash carpets and rugs.

-If you can’t bear to part with your favorite couch or big comfy chair, take a look at its little white tag; if it says “TB 117” you could be in danger.
-“TB 117 is a flame retardant that for years was typically found in upholstered furniture.
-It can act as a carcinogen,” says Adler.
-In 2013, California passed a law banning the use of flame retardant chemicals, so items manufactured since then say “TB 117-2013 on the label.
-“Consumers should buy furniture with TB 117-2013 on the label,” she says.
+If you can’t bear to part with your favorite couch or big comfy chair, at least take a look at its little white tag; if it says “TB117” you could be in danger.
+“Flame retardants that are carcinogens, typically found in upholstered furniture, were required under California law TB117,” says Adler.
+In 2013, California passed a new law no longer requiring these flame retardant chemicals, so items manufactured since then say “TB 117-2013” on the label.
+“Consumers should check to make sure that the tag on upholstered furniture states TB117-2013 and that the label clearly indicates that no flame retardants have been added,” Adler says.

 Canned food can make for a cheap meal with a side of toxins.
 Some cans are lined with a substance containing BPA, which can migrate into food, especially ones that were hot when packaged or are acidic, says Adler.
 “These are staples in people’s kitchen yet are a significant source of BPA exposure,” she says.
 Research companies that pledge not to use harmful chemicals in the manufacturing process and many brands now sell beans (try Better Bean Company, sold in refrigerated plastic tubs), soup, and tomatoes in boxes, she says.
-(Create these zones in your pantry to keep it amazingly organized.)
+Find out which 11 items you touch every day might be toxic.